Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

+which depends sensitively on the system size in an oscillatory fashion, as discussed in Appendix~\ref{global_constraints}.
+This functional dependence is markedly different from that of conventional 3D fracton codes~\cite{Chamon2005-fc,Haah2011-ny,vijay2016fracton,shirley2018fractional}, which exhibit a subextensive ground-state degeneracy.
+In contrast, our degeneracy oscillates with system size but is bounded above by $N^8$.

-\subsection{Wilson Loops and Holonomies}
+\subsubsection{Wilson Loops and Holonomies}

-In gauge theories, holonomies from the Wilson line operators reveal the global flux sectors of the ground state manifold on a torus and determine the Wilson Algebra.
-In this section, we derive Wilson operators \cite{oh2023aspects} for the model in Eq. \eqref{model1} based on its gauge structure.
-For fracton gauge theories defined on a lattice, the Wilson operators are more complex compared to conventional TQFT because: i) Fracton dynamics and multipole charge conservation law make some Wilson lines unbendable and direction-specific; ii) There exist other higher-dimensional Wilson operators with unique shapes like membranes or cages, depending on the lattice geometry \cite{haah2011local,you2020fractonic,prem2019cage}; iii) Parallel Wilson operators might be inequivalent, with the possibility of a sub-extensive number of independent Wilson line operators.
+In gauge theories, holonomies associated with Wilson line operators reveal the global flux sectors of the ground-state manifold on a torus and define the underlying Wilson algebra.
+In this section, we derive the Wilson operators \cite{oh2023aspects} for the model in Eq.~\eqref{model1}, based on its gauge structure.

-To obtain the Wilson algebra, we will apply the protocol developed in Ref.\cite{oh2023aspects} to our model.
-In order to obtain the Wilson operators, we need to figure out the generalized Gauss Law and Stokes theorem that relate operators on a closed surface to the total charge/flux inside the surface.
-Thus, we revisit the magnetic and electric conservation laws in Eqs. \eqref{charges} and \eqref{con2} over a closed area as shown in Fig. \ref{flux_area}.
-The magnetic conserved quantities provide us $y-$ oriented Wilson line operators crossing the system at coordinate $x$ (for further details of derivation, see Appendix \ref{app_wilson}) given by
+To obtain the Wilson algebra, we follow the protocol developed in Ref.~\cite{oh2023aspects} as applied to our model.
+Deriving the Wilson operators requires identifying the generalized Gauss law and Stokes theorem that relate operators defined on a closed surface to the total charge or flux enclosed within that surface.
+To this end, we revisit the magnetic and electric conservation laws in Eqs.~\eqref{charges} and \eqref{con2}, evaluated over a closed area as illustrated in Fig.~\ref{flux_area}.
+The magnetic conservation laws lead to $y$-oriented Wilson line operators that cross the system at a fixed $x$-coordinate.
+These are given by (for a detailed derivation, see Appendix~\ref{app_wilson}):

+Here we clarify our new notation for Pauli operators.
+Previously we express Pauli operators as $X_l, Z_l$ with lower index $l=(x,y)$ to denote the operator at position $l$.
+Throughout the discussion of Wilson operators and excitations, we will instead write $X(x,y)$ and $Z(x,y)$ for the Pauli operators at position $l=(x,y)$.

+This explicit two-coordinate notation reduces ambiguity because the Wilson line operators are highly anisotropic and direction-dependent.

-The $x$-oriented Wilson loops $W^{(i)}_x(y)$ for $i=1, \ldots, 4$, crossing the system at coordinate $y$, are also given by similar expressions (see Appendix \ref{app_wilson}).
-Here and in the following, the orientation of the string operators are implicit in their coordinate dependence $W(x)$ for $y-$oriented and $W(y)$ for $x-$oriented ones.
-The dual Wilson lines, associated with the electric charge conservation laws in Eq. \eqref{charges}, are
+The $x$-oriented Wilson loops $W^{(i)}(y)$ for $i = 1, \ldots, 4$, which cross the system at coordinate $y$, are defined by similar expressions (see Appendix~\ref{app_wilson}).
+Throughout this discussion, we use the coordinate dependence to indicate the orientation of the string operators: $W(x)$ denotes $y$-oriented strings, while $W(y)$ denotes $x$-oriented ones.
+The dual Wilson lines, corresponding to the electric charge conservation laws in Eq.~\eqref{charges}, are